Online Photo Collections

 Chalberg Collection of Prints and Negatives

 The bulk of the Chalberg Collection images cover Austin from 1900 to 1941, although some images of 19th century Austin are included.
 The collection comes from the Ellison Photo Company.
-The Company was started in 1900 by E. P. Jordan as the Jordan Photograph Company.
-In 1914, Alfred Ellison and E. P. Cravens bought the company from Jordan's widow and it became the Jordan-Ellison Photo Company.
-By 1919, Ellison was the sole owner, Jordan was dropped from the name.
-Russell Chalberg joined the company in 1955 and purchased Ellison's interest in 1963.
-More than 250 images from this collection are viewable on the Portal to Texas History.
+More than 250 images are viewable online.
 Image: Congress Ave. & Sixth Street, C02001

 Dewey Mears Photograph Archive